Cytnx-dev/Cytnx/docs/source/adv_install.rst

 ..
 Note::

-    CYTNX_ROOT is the path where cytnx is installed from binary build.
+    CYTNX_ROOT is the path where Cytnx is installed from binary build.